-1.8 OBR note the economic effects of the UK's withdrawal from the European Union have reduced potential output in the economy relative to what would have happened in its absence.
+1.12 In March 2020 OBR noted likely economic effects arising from the UK's withdrawal from the European Union have reduced potential output in the economy relative to what would have happened in its absence.
 In part this reflects lower net inward migration, but mostly it reflects weaker productivity growth on the back of depressed business investment and the diversion of resources from production towards preparing for potential Brexit outcomes.
 Real business investment has barely grown since the referendum to leave the European Union.
 The spread of coronavirus will be far wider than initially assumed by OBR, pointing to a deeper - and possibly more prolonged - slowdown.

-1.9 If, as a result of Covid-19 and withdrawal from the EU a deep recession ensues, this will cause mass layoffs, job losses and sharp falls in spending.
-As such a fall in effective demand affects both the volume and the price levels at which house transactions are conducted, which will obviously impact on the speed at which closed housing development sites are opened, the rate at which new homes are completed and the desire to purchase new homes.
-Continuing employment is crucial; however, confidence can be supported if the Help to Buy scheme continues alongside the prospect of low interest rates.
+1.13 If, as a result of Covid-19 and withdrawal from the EU a deep recession does ensue, this will cause layoffs, job losses and sharp falls in spending.
+If, in due course there is a fall in effective demand for existing and new market homes, this lack of demand for all sale properties will affect the housing chain and the volume and price levels at which house transactions are conducted.
+Continuing employment is crucial; however, confidence can be supported by the recently released First Homes scheme (04/06/2021) alongside the prospect of low interest rates.
 Demand for new housing is dependent on maintaining high levels of employment, otherwise delivery rates are likely to stall.

-1.10 Whilst this Action Plan, examines the root cause of under delivery of new homes for the year (to end March 2019), and sets out actions that under 'normal' circumstances would address under-delivery, the impact of the Covid-19 pandemic, combined with the withdrawal from the European Union on 31st December 2020 (potentially without a trade deal in place and consequent reliance on World Trade Organisation regulations), is likely to have significant implications for national and regional economies and specifically the success of this Action Plan.
+1.14 Whilst this Action Plan, examines the root cause of under delivery of new homes for the year (to end March 2020), and sets out actions that under 'normal' circumstances would address under-delivery, the impact of the Covid-19 pandemic, combined with the withdrawal from the European Union on 31st December 2020 continues to have significant implications for national and regional economies and specifically the success of this Action Plan.